Justification of Red List Category

 Trend justification

-The population is suspected to be stable in the absence of evidence for any declines or substantial threats, and counts seem to indicate that it is stable or increasing, with some inter-annual fluctuations.
+The population is suspected to be stable in the absence of evidence for any declines or substantial threats, and counts seem to indicate that it is stable or increasing, with some inter-annual fluctuations (eBird 2023).

 A. albogularis inhabits freshwater streams, ponds and lagoons, paddy-fields, freshwater and brackish swamps, tidal creeks and estuaries (Kear 2005, Rahmani and Islam 2008).
 It is nomadic and alights on the sea, as well as being present on many islands (Rahmani and Islam 2008).
-Usually found in groups of 20-30, it feeds mainly at night, roosting during the day in mangroves or on rocks exposed at low tide (Grimmett et al. 1998).
+Usually found in groups of 20-30, but sometimes congregations of several hundred have been observed.
+It feeds mainly at night, roosting during the day in mangroves or on rocks exposed at low tide (Grimmett et al. 1998).
 Nest recorded in a tree hole; eggs present in August (Grimmett et al. 1998).

 Conservation and research actions underway